 The biggest overlap, and the one that can cause confusion between the two Standards, is that from the perspective of sustainability, energy use and the environment are interconnected.
 Energy use affects the sustainability of natural resources (oil, gas, fossil fuels etc.), can cause increases in the emission of greenhouse gases and can encourage global warming.
 By-products of energy generation can also impact heavily on the environment.
 Given this, it could be argued that a business need only look to ISO 14001 rather than ISO 50001, especially if their goal is to reduce their environmental impact.

-In general, the Standards both take a similar approach to implementing a Management System.
+Generally, the Standards both take a similar approach to implementing a Management System.
 Both Standards focus on the Plan Do Check Act methodology and encourage participation from top management.
-They also encourage the monitoring, measurement and analysis of issues in order to alleviate the root cause and prevent similar problems in the future.
+They also encourage the monitoring, measurement and analysis of issues to alleviate the root cause and prevent similar problems in the future.
 Training is a large focus in both Standards, with both impressing how important it is that staff are aware of the Management System and their responsibilities in it.

 Another similarity is the structure of the Standards.
 As with all recently updated ISO Standards, both ISO 14001 : 2015 and ISO 50001 : 2018 use the Annex-SL High Level Structure.
 This means that it is far easier to implement these two Standards with one another, and with other similarly structured Standards.